Chris Read

 Christopher Mark Wells Read (born 10 August 1978) is an English former cricketer who was the captain of Nottinghamshire County Cricket Club.
 He played for the England cricket team in 15 Tests and 36 ODIs.
 He was a wicket-keeper.

 Personal life

-Chris is married to Louise and together they have two children, a son named Caleb Mattias Wells Read, who was born on 3 May 2009, and a daughter named Callista Lily Read.
 On 4 November 2007 Read ran the New York City Marathon to raise money for Bowel Cancer UK in honour of his first cricket coach, Trevor Ward, who died of the disease.
 Read finished 4,358th out of over 38,000 runners.

 Domestic career

 Read played for Devon in a NatWest Trophy match at the age of 16, and in 1997 made a single AXA Life League appearance for Gloucestershire, claiming an NBC Denis Compton Award that year.
 After an England A tour to Kenya and Sri Lanka in the winter - making his first-class debut in Nairobi - Read was picked up by Nottinghamshire for the 1998 season.
 By June he had established himself in the side and he claimed 42 dismissals that summer as well as making 401 runs.